 Applicants must be a college sophomore, junior, senior or graduate student majoring in journalism or a related field, or who aspire to a career in journalism.
-Applicants must reside in or attend school in Oregon or Southwest Washington.
-Applicants who previously lived in Oregon or Southwest Washington will also be considered.
-Applicants must have a valid driver's license.
+Applicants must reside in or attend school in Oregon or southwest Washington.
+Applicants who previously lived in Oregon or southwest Washington will also be considered.

 Support this internship

 “This opportunity allowed me to maximize my creativity in a professional setting while making valuable industry connections.
 In just three months, I feel that I have improved drastically as a storyteller and couldn’t have envisioned a more productive internship.”

 Celina Tebor (2020, The Oregonian/OregonLive)

 “Despite being remote, my internship this summer at The Oregonian was one of the most incredible experiences I’ve had as a journalist.
 I’ve been able to write some extremely impactful stories about COVID-19 and Black Lives Matter protests in Portland during my time here, and the entire staff has been nothing but supportive.
 I’m so grateful for AAJA, SPJ, and The Oregonian for providing me with an internship I'll speak about for years to come.”

 “This internship has blessed me with the opportunity to be part of an inclusive, professional newsroom where I get to hone my craft as a journalist daily.
 Hearing my voice on public radio has been a goal of mine for a long time — to have that now be a reality is truly surreal.
 I’m eternally grateful to AAJA-Portland, SPJ Oregon Territory Chapter and Oregon Public Broadcasting for continuing to elevate diverse voices like mine, and giving me the opportunity to grow as a journalist — I hope to pay it forward someday.
 Thank you!”